libsidplayfp/VICE-testprogs/drive/viavarious/readme.txt

 tests want to do as close as possible.
 Consequently tests for cascaded timers, and TOD clock tests, have been removed, as VIAs dont have these features.

-the tests should be run on a 1541 compatible drive with drive #8
+the tests should be run on a 1541 compatible drive with drive #8. to make sure everything works as intended, load individual tests from disk and run them.
+(once run, each test will load the next one if it completed without error) do only have one drive connected, don't use any cartridges or kernal/drive rom replacements.

 when run, each program will cycle through all sub tests once and then display the results. red/green characters at bottom left indicate success/failure of